executablebooks/sphinx-thebe/docs/configure.md

 ## Choose a codemirror theme

-You can customize `sphinx-thebelab` to use the codemirror theme of your choice.
+You can customize `sphinx-thebe` to use the codemirror theme of your choice.
 To do so, use the following configuration:

 ```